world-class/REPL/kinks/level4/introduction_to_programming_i/README.md

   where `R`, `G` and `B` stand for **red**, **green**, **blue** and can have values from 0 to 255 and `A` stands for **alpha** and is optional.
 In this case, a value of about `100` is fine so you can see through the shape being drawn.

 ### 201, stage 4
+- Some students were given cases where body parts of the judge are missing (i.e., legs appear outside the canvas, for instance).
+In those cases, you may be better off just failing all your attempts and wait for a new randomized case to be given to you as you probably won't be able to get 100%.
 - If your answer isn't accepted, try increasing the number of times you have `vertex()` in your code.
 Answers including at least 40 to 50 vertices have been reported to work better.
 - You should only use `beginShape();`, `vertex(x1, y1);` and `endShape(CLOSE);` in your code.